CP1404/Practicals/README.md

 - 4 = Excellent response to all requirements (Always aim for this!)
 - 3 = Good response to most or all requirements, but some omissions or problems
 - 2 = Reasonable response to some requirements, but some significant omissions or problems
-- 1 = Reasonable response to at least one requirement
+- 1 = Reasonable response to at least one requirement, or LATE submission
 - 0 = Minimal or no attempt
 - LATE practicals will receive 1 mark for decent work, or 0 marks for poor work. **Do not be late**.

+For practicals that have a code review component, this part will be marked as follows:

+- 2 = Good code review with well-written, thoughtful comments
+- 1 = Adequate code review
+- 0 = No code review, or no URL submitted

+Each prac marks will be

+> [!
+NOTE]
-**Note**: This subject is all about learning best-practices and clean coding using the patterns taught.
-It is important that you learn these important foundations according to the teaching philosophy of the subject.
+> This subject is all about learning best-practices and clean coding using the patterns taught.
+> It is important that you learn these important foundations according to the teaching of the subject.
-For this reason (to help you learn properly!), you will not achieve full marks for working/complete practicals that are not done in the way that we prescribe.
+> For this reason (to help you learn properly!), you will not achieve full marks for working/complete practicals that
+> are not done in the way that we prescribe.

 Here are some reasons that you might lose marks for your practicals and assignments:

-- Your work looks too similar to any provided solutions, code found online or made by services like ChatGPT
+- Your work looks too similar to any provided solutions, code found online or answers made by services like ChatGPT
 - You miss or skip part of a question (you must attempt all requirements)
 - Your work includes concepts and code not taught in the subject
 - Your work does not follow the core concepts and patterns - even if they work!